Bokjan/BravoFinder/README.md

 A flight route finder tool written in C++.

 # Introduction
 Very simple route finder based on PMDG navigation dataset.
-For more detailed information, checkout the link in the description(simplified chinese only).
+For more detailed information, checkout the link in the description(simplified Chinese only).

 # How to build